 Advising is an important and serious responsibility for each faculty member at Cornell College.
 It is part of the consideration during faculty review.
 Most, but not all, faculty/advisee relations are engaging and meaningful.
 Should you become frustrated or confused when working with advisees, ask for help from colleagues, your department chair, the Registrar or the Associate Dean.

-The Coordinator of Academic Advising, Kate Fashimpaur, can also be a valuable resources.
+The Coordinator of Academic Advising may also be a valuable resource.
 Colleagues may be consulted or your suggestions on advising may be shared via Moodle.

 If you recognize a student is in any kind of academic or personal struggle, it is worthwhile to notify Early Warning.
 You simply put "EarlyWarning" in the To: box of email and write what you know including the student's full name.
 That email goes directly to the Dean of Students and Academic Support and Advising Coordinator and then they decide how to approach the situation.